 11. Helen Keller’s life story inspired a Bollywood film.

 Released in 2005, the Bollywood film Black is about a young deaf-blind girl named Michelle, her relationship with her teacher, and how she deals with her inability to hear and see.
-Inspired by Keller’s life, Black’s director, Sanjay Leela Bhansali, read her autobiography and visited The Helen Keller Institute for the Deaf and Blind before writing and directing the film.
-It premiered at the Cannes Festival, and won both lead actors Indian Filmfare awards.
+Inspired by Keller’s life, Black’s director, Sanjay Leela Bhansali, read her autobiography and visited the Helen Keller Institute for the Deaf and Blind before writing and directing the film.
+It premiered at Cannes and won both lead actors Indian Filmfare awards.

 A version of this story ran in 2020; it has been updated for 2022.